 One of the most exciting and mysterious lands in the world is Papua New Guinea.
 This country takes half of the second largest island and numerous other larger and smaller islands.
-Up to this day Papua New Guinea is poorly investigated and here are expected numerous exciting discoveries of geological, biological and archaeological nature.
+Up to this day, Papua New Guinea is poorly investigated, and here are expected numerous exciting discoveries of geological, biological, and archaeological nature.

-Category includes some of the most impressive and interesting separate trees of the the world.
-Total number of tree species in the world still is a wild guess – may be 10,000 and may be 100,000 but most likely somewhere in between.
-Every month there are reported new tree species from the whole world, including the Western Europe.
+The category includes some of the most impressive and interesting separate trees in the world.
+The total number of tree species in the world still is a wild guess – maybe 10,000 and maybe 100,000 but most likely somewhere in between.
+Every month there are reported new tree species from the whole world, including Western Europe.

 This translation of Krieger’s 522-page, 1899 text is an ethnographical, anthropological and historical detailed, illustrated description of early New Guinea, by a German expert who spent “almost thirty years” there.